 Besides creating visual narratives, Nadja loves martial arts: she trains Shaolin Kung Fu since two decades, is a Taekwondo (2nd Dan) teacher and gives self-defense workshops for women.
 In 2018, Nadja co-developed the app MIGHTY Self-Defense for Women.

 Nadja has traveled to over 50 countries.
-Her nomadic lifestyle is facilitated by her fluency in German, English and French, as well as intermediate Spanish and very basic Arabic.
+Her nomadic lifestyle is facilitated by her fluency in German, English and French, as well as intermediate Spanish.